The Co-operative brand: 1993 refreshed cloverleaf brand

 The movement's cloverleaf logo created the impression that it was a single organisation rather than independent organisations sharing common principles.
 The brand was strengthened by the creation of the Co-operative Retail Trading Group (CRTG) in 1993, providing Co-op branded products and other food supplies to its members: by 2002, the CRTG provided 100% of food supplies sold by UK consumer co-operatives.
-Over time, the brand became tarnished by inconsistent customer delivery and image perceptions of the cloverleaf logo were irreparably damaged.
+Over time, the brand became tarnished by inconsistent customer delivery, and image perceptions of the cloverleaf logo were irreparably damaged.
 Market research carried out in the early 2000s showed a consistent decline in consumer ratings.

-2005-2007 "The Co-operative" re-brand
+2005–2007 "The Co-operative" re-brand

 The Co-operative Movement called on then Prime Minister, Tony Blair, to establish a Co-operative Commission to consider ways to ensure the survival of the co-operative business model into the 21st century.
-The commission, chaired by John Monks, published its conclusions in January 2001 making recommendations regarding branding.
+The commission, chaired by John Monks, published its conclusions in January 2001 and made recommendations regarding branding.
 Most important were that a panel representing all sections of the movement should be established to monitor and maintain the positive image of the brand, and that it should consider the "cloverleaf" logo's future.

-The Co-operative Group's designers and marketers collaborated with Harry Pearce and John McConnell of the designers' co-operative Pentagram, to develop a new identity to represent "The Co-operative".
+The Co-operative Group's designers and marketers collaborated with Harry Pearce and John McConnell of the designers' co-operative Pentagram to develop a new identity to represent "The Co-operative".
 The selected artwork was based on a sans serif bold lower case (Neue Helvetica) logotype for the wording, with different colours representing different businesses.
 It won a silver award from the Design Business Association.
-The brand was trialled between 2005 and 2007, at several outlets of the Co-operative Group, Scotmid, United Co-operatives and Midcounties Co-operative.
+The brand was trialled between 2005 and 2007 at several outlets of the Co-operative Group, Scotmid, United Co-operatives and Midcounties Co-operative.
 A 2007 pilot programme of 115 shops saw sales rise by 15%, beating the 4.6% increase at shops using the 1993 cloverleaf.
 The brand was introduced to food packaging in 2007, and officially launched in 2008.
 It was used in national advertising and a national programme of shop refits.

 2016 cloverleaf redesign

-In 2016 the Co-op group reintroduced an updated version of the 1968 logo, phasing out the co-operative logo throughout all their fully owned business, in favour of the cloverleaf.
-This transition included refreshing all Co-op branded products within vast areas of the group including Food, Funeralcare and Insurance.
+In 2016 the Co-op group reintroduced an updated version of the 1968 logo, phasing out the co-operative logo throughout all their fully owned businesses in favour of the cloverleaf.
+This transition included refreshing all Co-op branded products within sectors of the group including Food, Funeralcare and Insurance.
 The roll-out of the refreshed design was announced at the group's 2016 AGM.
-This coincided with the re-launch of Co-op membership, with a new deal that allows members to receive 5% of their spending on co-op products and services to spend within the business, with 1% of member spending being given to chosen local charities.
+This coincided with the re-launch of Co-op membership, with a new incentive that allows members to receive 5% off their spending on co-op products and services to spend within the business, with 1% of member spending being given to chosen local charities.